top of page

 -

-The transmitter sends the signal wirelessly across the scalp to the internal receiver-stimulator.
+The transmitter sends the signal wirelessly acorss the scalp to the internal receiver-stimulator.

 -

-The internal receiver-stimulator sends the signal through a wire to the electrode array on the olfactory cortex.
+The internal receiver-stimulator sends the signal through a wire to the electrode array on the olfactory bulb.

 -

-The Olfactory cortex is stimulated with a unique pattern based on the original odor.
+The olfactory bulb is stimulated with a unique pattern based on the original odor.

 -